-- How to assess the strengths and weaknesses of the education, labour and finance markets for youth, and how to improve them;
+- how to assess the strengths and weaknesses of the education, labour and finance markets for youth, and how to improve them

-- How to apply various tools and models, including food systems modelling, to raise the socio-economic impact
+- how to apply various tools and models, including food systems modelling, to raise the socio-economic impact

-- How gender, age, education and access to resources makes ‘youth’ a heterogeneous group and requires different approaches to successfully target them.
+- how gender, age, education and access to resources makes ‘youth’ a heterogeneous group and requires different approaches to successfully target them

 For whom is this course?

-This course is intended for practitioners, business leaders and policy makers, preferably with a minimum of 3 years’ practical work experience.
+This course is intended for African practitioners, business leaders and policy makers, preferably with a minimum of 3 years’ practical work experience.
 Applicant backgrounds include;

-- Business leaders in the agri-food, educational and finance sectors;
+- Business leaders in the agri-food, educational and finance sectors

-- Practitioners in development and aid-funded programmes;
+- Practitioners in development and aid-funded programmes

-- Public sector workers and policy makers working in the fields of agriculture, education, finance or youth & gender;
+- Public sector workers and policy makers working in the fields of agriculture, education, finance or youth & gender

-- Researchers from think-tanks, universities or other educational
+- Researchers from think-tanks, universities or other educational institutes

 Participants are intentionally selected from a variety of backgrounds so that during group work participants also learn from the variety of one another’s experience.